 At Cornerstone Community Outreach, the Warriors step up on weekend mornings to help prepare meals for those less fortunate.
 The boys give up a little sleep, but work just as hard off the ice when it comes to volunteer work.
 Coach Randy leads the charge with this mission to make the world a better place, one meal at a time.

 Join the Warriors on Tuesday October 22nd at 7:20 PM as Red plays host to PREP, and we honor our teachers.
 Also, come back Thursday December 12th at 7:35 PM as White takes it's turn to thank our amazing teachers.
 It's a great time to be a Warrior and an Educator!

 2021-22 Ad Book Cover Preview

 The above advertising book is a reflection of the community’s support for our Program.
 We are extremely grateful for this support and ask the entire Warrior family to continue supporting our sponsors.
 Thank you.

-Congratulations to DHS hockey player Zach Margulis, who represented Illinois in America's showcase, in St. Louis this past April!
+Congratulations to DHS hockey player Noah Becker, who represented Illinois in America's High School Hockey Showcase, in St. Louis this past April!